locate and find Commands

 # Find recently modified files

-# Finds files in /var/log modified in the last 2 days
+# Finds files in the current directory modified in the last 2 days

 # Find files with specific permissions